Your Travel Guide to Cairns for fun in the sun

 Read next: Daintree Escape – 4 days with Mother Nature

 Fun in the sun in our Cairns Travel Guide

 The city of Cairns itself has an array of cafes and great restaurants.
 Dine at one of popular restaurants or enjoy a cold beer at one of the pubs overlooking the marina.
 Take advantage of Cairns’ balmy weather and dine alfresco on The Esplanade.

-- Try the Asian fusion style menus from The Raw Prawn and Tha Fish.
+- Ocean fresh seafood from The Raw Prawn and Tha Fish.